JamesRickards-Canada/Fundamental-domains-for-Shimura-curves/README.md

 This package is a PARI/GP implementation of fundamental domains for Shimura curves.
 You can compute fundamental domains and view them with a Python application (using Matplotlib).

 This package is written for the development version of PARI/GP, 2.14.
 If you are using a stable release, you will have to call "make" in order to recompile the library (.so) file for your own system.
+In the Makefile, you will have to update the location of the PARI/GP installation to where it is on your own system.
+Alternatively, there is a .so file for the 2.13 version stored in the folder "2.13_sofile".
+This may not be updated as often as the code is, but will generally be fine.
-You can then call "gp fdom" to load the package.
+Once you have the .so file compiled, you can call "gp fdom" to open gp and load the package.

 For a longer introduction on quaternion algebras in PARI/GP & this package, see the file "QuaternionAlgebras_PARIGP.pdf".